 - Purchase a ThunderShirt for your dogs or cats to help reduce your pets anxiety.

-- If needed, ask your veterinarian for medication or your local natural pet store for calming options to help lessen your pets fear and anxiety.
+- If needed, ask your veterinarian for medication or contact your local natural pet store for calming options to help lessen your pets fear and anxiety.

 - Do not leave your pets home alone if they are afraid of the noise from fireworks.